-For some people, the challenge ends with January, but for others it becomes a lifestyle.
-Whether you end up being a full-time vegan or not, it's obvious that plant-based diets are not a fad, they have gone mainstream and are here to stay.
+Veganuary is the ultimate New Year’s resolution, following the indulgent and often meat-heavy Christmas holidays.
+For some people, the challenge ends with January, while for others it becomes a lifestyle.
+Whether you end up becoming a full-time vegan or not, it's becoming increasingly clear that plant-based diets are not a fad – in fact, they’ve gone mainstream and are here to stay.
 A third of the entire population has cut out or reduced their meat consumption, according to Waitrose.
 From a minority movement to more than half a million people in the UK, the number of vegans is still growing.
-Eating less animal products is easier than ever for home cooks and restaurant goers.
-We’re lucky to have access to so many great restaurants working on amazing and delicious menus with beautiful, seasonal produce.
+Eating fewer animal products is easier than ever for home cooks and restaurant goers thanks to so many great restaurants working on amazing and delicious menus using seasonal produce.

 Why should I try Veganuary?